 Before you make an appeal

-There are many reasons why planning permission may have been refused for a planning application and these will be clearly detailed within the decision notice issued.
-In many circumstances these issues can be resolved through close working with the individual case officer who dealt with your planning application.
-If applied for within one year of the date of the decision being made a further fee will not normally be required and you may receive a decision quicker than through appealing.
+There are many reasons why planning permission may have been refused for a planning application; these are clearly detailed within the issued decision notice.
+In many cases these issues can be resolved through working closely with the individual case officer who dealt with the planning application.
+If you resubmit an application within one year of the date of the decision being issued, a further fee will not normally be required and you may receive a decision quicker than through the appeals process.

 Reasons for making an appeal

-There are four main reasons why an appeal may be made to the Planning Inspectorate.
+There are four main reasons for making an appeal to the Planning Inspectorate:

-- If you applied to the Milton Keynes Council for Planning Permission, and they:
+1. If you applied to the Milton Keynes Council for planning permission, and they

 - refused permission;

-- gave permission but with conditions you think are inappropriate;
+- gave permission but with conditions you consider to be inappropriate;

-- haven’t approved the details of a scheme which they or the Secretary of State have already given outline planning permission; or
+- did not approve the details of a scheme which they, or the Secretary of State, have already given outline planning permission for; or

-- have approved the details of a scheme but with conditions you think are inappropriate or unreasonable
+- approved the details of a scheme but with conditions you think are inappropriate or unreasonable

-- If we rejected a proposal arising from a condition or limitation on a planning permission.
+2. If the Council rejected a proposal arising from a condition or limitation on a planning permission

-- If we do not decide your application within the time allowed.
+3. If the Council did not make a decision regarding your application within the time allowed

-- If we told you that we needed more information before we could decide your outline planning application, but you do not want to supply this.
+4. If the Council informed you that more information was needed before a decision could be made regarding your outline planning application, and you did not want to supply this

-Householder Appeals must be made within 12 weeks of the date of the Decision Notice.
-For more information please see the Planning Portal Website (external link).
-In other cases, the appeal must be received and accepted as valid by the Planning Inspectorate within six months (from the date of issue of the refusal of planning permission or six months from the date by which the Local Planning Authority should have determined the planning application).
+In other cases, the appeal must be received and accepted as valid by the Planning Inspectorate within six months from the date the refusal was issued, or from the date on which the Council should have determined the planning application.

 How to make an appeal

-Planning appeals can only be made by the person that made the initial planning application.
-You can read everything you need to know about making an appeal and make an appeal online on the Planning Portal Website (External Link)
+Planning appeals can only be made by the person that submitted that initial planning application.
+You can find information about the appeals process and how to make an appeal online on the Planning Portal Website

 Alternatively you can obtain a form from: